AntoanYosifov/SoftUni-Angular-2025-Workshop/Rest-api/readme.md

 * ```/themes/:themeId/posts/:postId```

-## Edit Post
+## Edit PostItem
-Edit Post if the user is the author of the post and returns the changed post.
+Edit PostItem if the user is the author of the post and returns the changed post.

 ### URL --> ```/themes/:themeId/posts/:postId```